microsoft/WhatTheHack/xxx-ChaosStudio4AKS/Student/Challenge-03.md

 - Verify the experiment is running
 - Observe any failure(s)
+- Discuss with your coach how your application is (or was made) resilient
 - Verify all application traffic is routing to the surviving region

 ## Tips